-Rainfall measurements made during Calendar Year 2013 range from 5.9 to 8.4 inches for WY 2013, and are approximately 45 percent of the average long-term annual rainfall (see Section 3.1.3 Rainfall).
+Rainfall measurements made during Calendar year 2014 range from 7.9 to 11.38 inches, and are approximately 65 percent of the average long-term annual rainfall (see Section 3.1.3 Rainfall).
 Rainfall on the NMMA infiltrates the soil surface and is either stored in the soil profile until it is evaporated or transpired by overlying vegetation, or percolates downward into shallow or deep aquifers.
 Rainfall on hardscape surfaces flows to local depressions where infiltration occurs.
 Locally rainfall may generate runoff from the NMMA to places adjacent to the NMMA boundary; however, the amount of runoff out of the NMMA is negligible.
-The TG has estimated the portion of rainfall that percolates past the root zone is 249 AF in WY 2013.
+The TG estimates that the portion of rainfall that percolates past the root zone was 323 AF in WY 2014.